Mixing console: VCA groups

-Some higher-end consoles use voltage-controlled amplifier (VCA) VCAs function somewhat like a submix but let the operator control the level of multiple input channels with a single fader.
+Some higher-end consoles use voltage-controlled amplifiers (VCAs).
+VCAs function somewhat like a submix, but let the operator control the level of multiple input channels with a single fader.
 Unlike subgroups, no sub-mix is created.
 The audio signals from the assigned channels remain routed independently of VCA assignments.
 Since no sub-mix is created, it is not possible to insert processing such as compressors into a VCA group.
 In addition, on most VCA-equipped consoles, post-fader auxiliary send levels are affected by the VCA master.
 This is usually desirable, as post-fader auxiliary sends are commonly used for effects such as reverb, and sends to these effects should track changes in the channel signal level.
-When implemented on a digital console the same functionality may be referred to as a DCA or control group (CG), depending on the brand of mixer.
+When implemented on a digital console, the same functionality may be referred to as a DCA or control group (CG), depending on the brand of mixer.

 For example, if an engineer wishes to control microphones for three background vocalists at one time, muting them or changing their volume relative to a lead singer, they might create a VCA rather than adjusting all three volumes separately.
-A sub-mix would be useful if they wanted to process all the singers together, adding the same amount of reverb or compression to each; but the VCA allows each channel to retain its distinctive processing while giving the engineer the ability to quickly adjust the group's volume or mute them.
+A sub-mix would be useful if they wanted to process all the singers together, adding the same amount of reverb or compression to each, but the VCA allows each channel to retain its distinctive processing while giving the engineer the ability to quickly adjust the group's volume or mute them.

 Master output controls

 The master control section is used to adjust the levels of the overall output of the mixer.
 The master control section on a large live venue or sound recording mixer typically has sub-group faders, master faders, master auxiliary mixing bus level controls and auxiliary return level controls.
 On most mixers, the master control is a fader.
 However, on some small mixers, rotary knobs are used instead to save space (and cost).

 In a typical live sound mixing context, with a band playing at a venue, consisting of a rhythm section, solo instrumentalists and singers, the master control section allows the audio engineer to control the volume of the entire group with just one fader (for monaural mixers) or a pair of left and right faders (for stereo mixers).

 Subgroup and main output fader controls are often found together on the right-hand side of the mixer or, on larger consoles, in a center section flanked by banks of input channels.
 Matrix routing is often contained in this master section, as are headphone and local loudspeaker monitoring controls.
 Talkback controls allow conversation with the artist through their monitors, headphones or in-ear monitor.
 A test tone generator might be located in the master output section.
-Aux returns such as those signals returning from external processors are often in the master section.
+Aux returns, such as those signals returning from external processors, are often in the master section.